supercharge/docs/session.md

 ## Introduction
 Storing information across HTTP requests is one of the key requirements in web applications.
 A typical use-case is remembering a user after login.
-Supercharge ships with driver-based session, meaning that a driver provides a unified interface to interact with the session data.
+Supercharge ships with driver-based sessions providing a unified interface to interact with the session data across all drivers.

 ## Configuration